KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/application.md

 * **Pagination menu** - select a number of applications displayed per page (15, 25 or 50 rows) and navigate between pages if the number of applications exceeds the capacity of a single page.

-* **Enable filtering** - sort the existing applications in a table by clicking the sorting icons in the table header.
+* **Filters** - Filter codebases by their name and type.
+Additionally, sort the existing applications in a table by clicking the sorting icons in the table header.
 Sort the applications alphabetically by their name, language, build tool, framework, and CI tool.
 You can also sort the applications by their status: Created, Failed, or In progress.

+* **Selector** - Allows you to select multiple applications for bulk delete.

+* **Columns (clickable)** - Sort the existing autotests in a list by clicking the sorting icons in the list header.

 ## Edit Existing Application